 Remote working means you won’t be able to gather around the meeting room table to brainstorm ideas or simply have lunch together.
 Thanks to technology, there are tons of video conferencing tools that you can use to keep in touch with your virtual co-workers seamlessly.

 The beauty of video conferencing tools is that you only need an internet connection and a webcam, then virtual meetings can be conducted anywhere in the world.
-You can see your co-workers face virtually and listen to their voices in real-time.
+You can see your co-worker’s faces virtually and listen to their voices in real-time.
 It won’t only help you avoid any miscommunication but also increase engagement.
 If you want to upgrade your video conferencing setup, consider getting yourself a ring light for video conferencing.

 - Zoom Meetings